BrainCool AB (publ) is a Swedish medical device company, listed since May 2014 on Aktietorget

 Current annual sales by three major players (Bard / Medivance, Asah Kasei / Zoll and Philips Healthcare) $ 150 million* with an annual growth of 30–40% with a similar market potential as stroke.

-In the first quarter of 2016 a subsidiary has been created, IQool Technologies, with a focus on sports medicine with the first business area, treatment of concussions, with the product The PolarCap System.
+In 2017, a subsidiary has been created to strengthen the focus on sports medicine.
+The first business area is treatment of concussion with The PolarCap® System.

 Medical cooling of oncology